sybrew/the-seo-framework/readme.txt

 TODO require PHP 7.3 henceforth?
 (Requires PHP in head and readme)

-TODO when you add a custom title (homepage also?) to wpForo's page, the SEO Bar should exclaim it's being overwritten (and be marked STATE_BAD).
-	* wpForo's settings aren't read correctly?
-Retest.
 TODO When filling in the Meta Description for the homepage as page, the generated Social titles aren't locked to that on the SEO Settings page.
 	-> Consider that overriding the homepage description, the generated social inputs should be unlocked, unless one is filled in via the homepage page-settings.
 	-> Does this affect the title as well?
 Test this.